msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 \end{align}
 $$

-Once they're on the near plane, we can linearly map both $x_p$ and $y_p$ to NDC ($x_n$ and $y_n$) just like we did in orthographic projection — coefficients are the same.
+Once they're on the near plane, we can linearly map both $x_p$ and $y_p$ to NDC ($x_n$ and $y_n$) just like we did in orthographic projection.
 However, we were supposed to go from eye space to NDC, so we need to rewrite the projected coordinates in terms of the eye space coordinates, which we calculated above.
 Remember that we can't represent division by $-z_e$ in matrix form, which is the reason we'll store the value in $w_c$.
 Hence, we can get rid of the $-z_e$ in the denominator by multiplying everything by it.
 Notice that the multiplication of the NDC coordinates with $z_e$ are just clip space coordinates.

 $$
 \begin{align}